Chad Johnson’s ‘Bachelor’ Recap: The Girls ‘Can’t Handle The Sexy’ Corinne Brings

 This season of ‘The Bachelor’ will feature weekly blogs by the one and only villain, Chad Johnson.
 Here’s his week two break down.

 This Monday was the second episode of The Bachelor, and thus I bring you my second weekly recap.
 We start out with Danielle M. and Nick Viall going on the first one-on-one.
-They hop into a helicopter and Nick begins to pretend to be a traffic news person, speaking of accidents on the 101 highway.
+They hop into a helicopter, and Nick pretends to be a traffic news person, speaking of accidents on the 101 highway.
 Danielle asks, “How do you know the streets here?”

-That date ends, and I guess it went well since they kissed a few times.
-For the next activity, we begin in the middle of some grassy “senior pictures” type place where each girl is set up with different costumes and told they will be taking pics with Nick; whoever has the best chemistry wins.
-Everything is going quite pleasantly normal, in that it is super cringy and overly cheesy, until Corinne‘s turn when she decides to pop off her bathing suit top and have Nick hold her bare boobies for pics… awesome.
+I guess the date went well, since they kissed a few times.
+For the next activity, we begin in the middle of some grassy “senior pictures” type of place, where each girl is set up with different costumes and told they will be taking pics with Nick; whoever has the best chemistry wins.
+Everything is going quite pleasantly normal, in that it is super cringy and overly cheesy, until it’s Corinne‘s turn, when she decides to pop off her bathing suit top and have Nick hold her bare boobies for pics… Awesome.
 The girls cannot handle the sexy.
-The other girls are appalled that she would dare to do this; most likely because their fear of middle aged housewives from the midwest calling them a slut on Instagram scares them.
-It upsets them that Corinne possesses enough confidence to not care about the Bachelor Nation backlash that she will surely endure.
-At the end of the date, Corrine gets the rose and other girls are furiously jelly.
+The other girls are appalled that she would dare to do this — most likely because the thought of middle aged housewives from the midwest calling them a slut on Instagram scared them.
+It upsets them that Corinne possesses enough confidence to not care about the Bachelor Nation backlash, that she will surely endure.
+At the end of the date, Corinne gets the rose and other girls are furiously jelly.

 Next up, Nick and some girls are off to get into pretend fights and have a pretend break up.
 I have no clue what the reason for this activity is, and it literally makes zero sense.
 But life doesn’t make sense, so let’s get on with it.
 One girl slaps Nick in her pretend break up, which clearly Nick does not approve of.
 Liz comes in not even doing the activity, but instead explains her reasons for not contacting Nick after she had sex with him at Jade and Tanner’s wedding.
 Nobody understands what she is talking about because at this point, she has only told one girl she had sex with Nick.
 Blah blah blah, this date ends and we move onto Nick having a conversation with her.